roblaing/erlang-webapp-howto/unit3/README.md

 <h4>Map</h4>

-Mapping problems typically involve an output list which is the same as the input list with each item translated somehow.
+Mapping problems typically involve an output list which is the same length as the input list with each item translated somehow.
 This is not quite what we want here since we want one item at the end, making this a <em>foldl</em> style problem.

 Rewriting this using <a href="https://erlang.org/doc/man/lists.html#foldl-3">foldl(Fun, Acc0, List) -> Acc1</a>